British Energy Policies

 willfully dismissing policies that would have reduced or demand on gas in

+the first place.
 Take home insulation, adopting the Green Party’s policies for home

 insulation over the past decade would have seen us lose the title of the